CalebGideon/16-bit-CPU/README.md

   <hr>

   <p><b>The ROM stores the startup of a program.
-If you also don't have a harddrive, it can be used to store programs which get fed into the RAM.
-Each ROM gets sent instructions -> Calculate fibonacci, where the first and last instructions are always a COPY.
+If you also don't have a hard drive, it can be used to store programs which get fed into the RAM.
+Each ROM gets sent instructions -> Calculate Fibonacci, where the first and last instructions are always a COPY.
 When COPY is first reached (Start of ROM), it tells the program to copy all of the ROM into the RAM to run the program, once the second COPY is reached (end of ROM), it sets RAM active to true, and the PC NOW points to the RAM to increment that. </b></p>

-   <p><b>Notice the seperating splitters after the instruction is outputted at "D"?</b> This is because 16-bit instructions are split into usually 4 thingsL</p>
+   <p><b>Notice the separating splitters after the instruction is outputted at "D"?</b> This is because 16-bit instructions are split into usually 4 things </p>

    <ol>
-     <li>4 bit opcodes: Can very from 3 to 4 to 5.
+     <li> 4-bit opcodes: Can vary from 3 to 4 to 5.
 It stores the opcodes which are the instructions to tell the CPU what it is going to do with THIS 16-bit memory.
 E.g., do an ADD calculation, do JUMP, perhaps a Comparison?</li>
      <li>The next 8 bits will either hold an immediate value -> Value from 0 to 255 stored directly in ROM.
-Or two 4 bit-s -> Points tow one of the 16 bit general register which hold a specific immediate or internally calculated value from two initial immediate values</li>
+Or two 4-bit-s -> Points to one of the 16-bit general registers which hold a specific immediate or internally calculated value from two initial immediate values</li>
-     <li>The last 4 bits vary depending on opcodes, usually it specifys a general register to store a calculated ALU value, but a breakdown of this CPU's opcodes will go into greater depth on how this occurs</li>
+     <li>The last 4 bits vary depending on opcodes, usually it specifies a general register to store a calculated ALU value, but a breakdown of this CPU's opcodes will go into greater depth on how this occurs</li>
    </ol>

   <br>